caner-cetin/A10cipher/README.md

 and -dir "whereveryoudownloadedthecode\A10_cipher\testfolder" -d

 I need to add multiple types of extension support to turn this into a scary malware.

+Update 3: Implemented AAAA alphabet inspired by morse alphabet.
+Short ping (.) is equal to A and long ping (-) is equal to AAA.
+Check AAAA_code_DICT_lower for punctuation marks. py a10cipher.py -et converts your input message, py a10cipher.py -et -dir "randomfolder" encrypts entire .txt files in that folder according to AAAA morse alphabet and -et -f just encrypts a.txt file.
+Download test folder and give it a shot.

+You still see the broken ass encryption and decryption process (A10, also known as AAAAAAAAAAA) when you run it, argparse is just optional.